 Treatments options include:

-Non-steroidal anti-inflammatory drugs, such as ibuprofen or naprosyn, may be used to reduce discomfort.
+Nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen, may be used to reduce discomfort.

 Icing the neck as needed may help to reduce discomfort.

 To help reduce your chance of a burner:

 Ortho Info—American Academy of Orthopaedic Surgeons